Disclaimer: This regimen worked for me. However, you should consult with your doctor before trying any tips on how to dilate faster.

 At 12:00 pm I called for the nurse and with confidence told her, “I’m ready to have this baby”.
 I knew I was ready because I felt immense pressure, as if I had to take a giant poop.
 She giggled and said, “lets see”.
 They checked my cervix and I was 9 cm dilated.
 After the doctor arrived, she informed me that I was 10 cm dilated and ready for action.

 After roughly 30 minutes of pushing, my baby boy was born.
 My doctor was taken back as to how quickly I progressed and delivered him.
 I informed her of the tips I followed on how to dilate faster.
 Maybe it was the dates.
 Perhaps it was the red raspberry leaf tea.
 Possibly it was luck.
 All I know, is that I am now a believer in dates and red raspberry leaf tea.

 I hope my tips on how to dilate faster are of use to you.
 What are some tips you’ve come across?

 Note: This post may contain affiliate links.
-As an Amazon Associate I earn from qualifying purchases.
 This means that if you click on a link and make a purchase, I will receive a small commission at no cost to you.
 Thank you for supporting Wholeness Mama.